A Physician’s Love for Philosophy Grows Into a Passion for Practicing Medical Oncology to Help Patients

 “My career trajectory would likely have been entirely different if it were not for the trust that benefactors bestowed on my work when I was a young investigator,” she says.

-At the core of Mayo Clinic, Dr. Galanis says, is the transformative philanthropy of Drs.
-Will and Charlie Mayo and their wives, Hattie and Edith, who in 1919 donated the assets of Mayo Clinic and the majority of their life savings to establish Mayo as a not-for-profit organization.
-This gift would be worth more than $100 million today.
+At the core of Mayo Clinic, Dr. Galanis says, is the philanthropy of its founders, Drs.
+Will and Charlie Mayo, who in 1919 donated the assets of Mayo Clinic and the majority of their life savings to establish Mayo as a nonprofit organization.
+This gift would be worth more than $150 million today.

 In the meantime, as the Sandra J. Schulze Professor of Novel Therapeutics, Dr. Galanis continues to see the impact of philanthropy in finding answers for patients.
 Work made possible by the professorship focuses on pursuing advances in virotherapy, an innovative way to treat cancer by modifying viruses to stimulate patients’ immune systems.